 Click here to read more about Joker trying to copyright a fish.

-The Fish that Joker Tried to Copyright
+The Fish Joker Tried to Copyright

 The fish that Joker tried to copyright was not just some ordinary fish.
 It was a fish that he chemically altered to have his lipstick stained wide mouthed smile.
 The fish were called “Joker Fish” in which Joker tried to copyright the fish and collect royalties.
-However, Joker’s plans are alot more complicated than it seems.
+Joker’s plans are alot more complicated than it seems.

 Gotham Law and Laws under the United States Code

-Gotham copyright law and copyright laws under the United States Code may differ on their stance on what qualifies for copyright protection.
+Gotham Law and laws under the United States Code may differ on their stance on what qualifies for copyright protection.
 Let’s look at the laws under the United States Code since finding out how copyright law works in Gotham City may be a little difficult.
 Title 17 of the United States Code lays out some of the categories that may be eligible for copyright protection.
 These categories include: